firoagni/ai-development-tutorials/ai_solution_building_guide.md

 - Step 4: Craft a personalized response from the results [AI]
 - Step 5: Return the response to the customer [Code]

-You control the sequence.
+In Workflows, you control the sequence.
 The AI only does what you tell it to do.

 ### Agents: The AI Decides